postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 ## Custom reporters

 Custom reporters are useful to generate collection run reports that cater to specific use cases, for example, logging out the response body when a request (or its tests) fail.
-Learn more at [using Newman custom reporters](/docs/running-collections/using-newman-cli/newman-custom-reporters/)
+Learn more about [using Newman custom reporters](/docs/running-collections/using-newman-cli/newman-custom-reporters/).